 6) Smoked Salt

 Smoked Salt is a variety when salt slow-smoked up to two weeks over a wood fire usually apple, hickory, mesquite, oak or alder wood.
 This smoking process helps this salt to add an intense and, yes, smoky flavor ranging from subtle to bold or even sweet to dishes.
 This flavor depends on the duration of smoked and the wood used in that process.
 As flavor is not a constant thus tastes will vary from brand to brand.
 To flavoring meats and heartier vegetables, like potatoes, Smoked Salt is the best choice.

 7) Red Hawaiian Salt or Alaea salt

 It is a variety of sea salt which is unrefined and mixed with an iron oxide rich volcanic clay called ‘Alaea’.
 This combination provides its brick red color thus this salt also known as Also called Alaea salt.
-This salt mainly used for cleansing, purification and the blessing of tools, canoes, homes, temples and also adds robust flavor to seafood and meat, as well as traditional island dishes like Kalua pig (traditional Hawaiian cooking method), Poke (diced raw fish served) and Pipikaula (a salted and dried Hawaiian jerky).
+This salt mainly used for cleansing, purification and the blessing of tools, canoes, homes, temples.
+It also adds robust flavor to seafood, meat and traditional island dishes like Kalua pig, Poke and Pipikaula.

 8) Black Hawaiian Salt or Black Lava Salt